Ethorbit/SteamDeck-SteamOS-Guides/README.md

 Login using a throwaway Steam account (if you do not have one, create a new one).
 Since this partition is not encrypted, you don't want to login with anything you care about.

 ### Attempt decryption
 With your new account, go to the Desktop and open Konsole.
-There should be a LUKS password prompt as soon as it opens, enter the password.

-If it works, your screen will go black for a few minutes like before, and another Steam Setup menu will appear.
-If your disposable account is not there, this means that you are now using the **encrypted** disks, and you can feel free to do whatever now.
+There should be a LUKS password prompt.
+As soon as you enter the password, your screen should go black for a few minutes like before, and another Steam Setup menu will appear.
+This time, your disposable account should not exist, which means that you are now using the **encrypted** disks, and you can feel free to do whatever now.

 #### Adding Konsole as a non-steam game
-If you don't like having to switch to Desktop every time, you can bring Konsole into your Steam library too.
+If you don't like having to switch to Desktop every time to decrypt, you can bring Konsole into your Steam library too.

 * Go to the Desktop and open Steam.
 * On the bottom left, click [+] Add A Game